 “The surface world will just have to do without Aquaman,” she laughed.
-“This perceived rejection upon his part may ensure that he remains here from now on.”
+“Perhaps his perceived refusal to help them may ensure that he remains here from now on.”

 “Manta wants power, but only for himself.
 Rights of any race mean little to his avaricious ambition,” Aquaman had told him when Cal had reformed and turned against the evil Black Manta.

 Now, Cal tried to fight for the right causes.
 He enjoyed being accepted in New Venice.
 Thanks to Aquaman, he could now enjoy both worlds, above and below the waves.